-- Press the MENU key and select "1.
-Job" by pressing the (1) key or scroll to highlight "Job" and press REC/ENT key to get to the Job Manager screen.
-Press the "Creat" softkey (MSR1). - Enter a job name.
-The default job name can be used (the date (YYMMDD) followed by a dash and a sequential digit) or enter a new job name using the keypad.
-Press the REC/ENT key. - Before pressing the OK softkey, check the job settings by pressing the "Sett" softkey.
-(Note that the job settings can only be changed at this time.)
-The default US&R settings ( indicates important for US&R) are:
+- Press the MENU key and select "1.Job" by pressing the 1 key (or scroll to highlight "1.Job" and press the REC/ENT key) to get to the Job Manager screen.
+A new Job is created by pressing the softkey (the white MSR1 key) under "Creat" on the Job Manager screen to get to the Create Job screen. - Each Job requires a unique name.
+Use the default Job name which appears in the Create Job screen (the date YYMMDD followed by a dash and a sequential digit).
+Press the REC/ENT key once.
+Read what is written on the screen. - 3.
+Press the softkey (the white MSR2 key) under "Sett" to get to the Job Settings screen.